 Cat lovers, I haven’t forgotten about you.
 The Cat Sanctuary in Southpoint Park is a non-profit cat sanctuary on Roosevelt Island where you can visit twenty-two friendly strays that live here full-time.
 Please consider making a donation if you visit!
 I got to say hello to one of these kitties when I was on Roosevelt Island recently!

 Take an architectural tour of New York by boat

 One of the most unusual activities in New York has to be the architectural boat tour of New York that we recently went on!
 This 3-hour boat tour goes around Manhattan Island and is narrated by a licensed architect in cooperation with the American Institute of Architects.

-I had my doubts about whether it would teach me anything new about my home city of New York.
+Review from my dad: I had my doubts about whether it would teach me anything new about my home city of New York.
 I have an undergraduate degree in History, read The Power Broker by Robert Caro, watched many Ken Burns documentaries, and lived here my entire life.
 However, I was pleasantly surprised by this tour–and many of the guests were visiting for the second and third time.
 We also enjoyed the free drink (champagne, wine, water, or soda) and snackers (olives and hummus) that come with the tour.

 I could go on endlessly about the Domino Sugar Refinery, Governor’s Island, Spuyten Duyvil Bridge, and Roberto Clemente State Park which I had never personally seen.
 We had poor weather on the day of our tour and they were happy to switch our tour to Friday.
-I would highly recommend to anyone who is looking for something different to do in New york.
+I would highly recommend to anyone who is looking for something different to do in New York.